Inner Product in Highest-Weight Representation: Inner Product

+First, we derive a useful identity.
+According to the commutation relations (\ref{cn}), for the highest-weight $\Lambda=\Sigma_a \lambda_a \omega_a$, we have the following identity,

+where the hat indicates the omission of the corresponding term.
+We have used formula (\ref{com}) in the last equality.
+We sequentially communicate $E^{+}_{a}$ with the lowering operators $E^{-}_{*}$ from right to left.
+Finally, the remaining operator $E^{+}_{a}$ annihilate the highest-weight state $|\Lambda\rangle$.

-First, we have the following result. \begin{theorem} The inner product is zero for two states with different level. \end{theorem} \begin{proof} The two states $|\upsilon^{m}\rangle$ and $|\upsilon^{n}\rangle$ with levels $m$ and $n$ are given by
+The following theorem imply that the level $m$ is a quantum number, which means inner product of states with different level are zero. \begin{theorem} The inner product of the states with different level is zero. \end{theorem} \begin{proof} Assume the states $|\upsilon^{m}\rangle$ and $|\upsilon^{n}\rangle$ with levels $m$ and $n$ are given by